Jeremy-sys/Assignment-1-Group-36/README.md

-The clients module is all about the needs OF the user(client) what is needed to be improved how this details gathered benefits the client and how it will help in the longterm for betterment of the bussiness(the applicatuon design).
+The clients module is all about the needs OF the user(client) what is needed to be improved how this details gathered benefits the client and how it will help in the longterm for betterment of the bussiness(the application design).